Om7203/Emotion-detection-from-text/Readme.md

 4. **Execute Cells:** Run the cells sequentially from top to bottom for the complete workflow, including data loading, preprocessing, model training, evaluation, and saving artifacts.

-*(Note:* The `main.py` script, if used for its K-Fold cross-validation or GUI, requires the same *setup steps as the Jupyter Notebook regarding dependencies, dataset, and GloVe files.)*

 ---

 ##  Project Structure & Key Files

 * **`Emotion_with_lstm.ipynb`**: The primary Jupyter Notebook detailing data exploration, preprocessing, model training (single split), and evaluation.

-* **`main.py` (Optional):** A Python script offering a more structured workflow with K-Fold cross-validation and an interactive Tkinter GUI.

 * **`requirements.txt`**: Lists Python package dependencies.